 But, as I walked closer to the House of the Wannsee Conference, I felt this wasn’t the right moment to enjoy myself.

-He used the house as a meeting place for 15 other officials that got together to decide something that was described in a bureaucratic way.
+He used the house as a meeting place for 15 other officials who got together to decide something that was described in a bureaucratic way.
 But, without any euphemistic terminology, those people had lunch while discussing how the Holocaust would happen.

 Among those 15 people, you could find representatives from several government ministries, including state secretaries from the Justice, Interior, Foreign Office, and State Ministries and representatives from the SS.